How AC Solar Works

 Solar – A Broad Overview

-2. High Voltages on the Rooftop
+1. Avoiding High Voltages on the Rooftop

 In a DC Solar system, the series circuit can lead to high DC voltages on the rooftop.
 This is due to the fact that the solar cells are linked together in series.
 This can result in DC voltages of up to 600 (Residential) – 1000 (Commercial) Volts DC on the roof.

 In the event of the circuit being compromised due to any number of reasons (rodents, environmental wear and tear, water ingress, etc) this can result in high voltages of DC current arcing which can cause injury and fire.
-According to the Safer Solar website, two fires caused by DC-related faults in solar power systems are reported per week in Australia, and this number can be expected to rise as the rate of installations increase and systems age.

 An AC solar system doesn’t need high DC voltages – its DC voltages never exceed 80 volts.
 This makes for a safer solution.

-3. DC Isolator Switch
+3. No Need for a DC Isolator Switch

 In an AC solar solution, there is no need for a DC isolator switch because there is no high-voltage DC circuit.
 Microinverters transform DC to AC at each panel, and the AC voltage on the rooftop is much lower because it is operating on a per-panel basis, as opposed to the combined effect in a DC Solar series circuit.